 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the Marriott Rewards® Premier Plus Business Credit Card, AARP® Credit Card from Chase, Amazon Rewards Visa Signature Card, Disney Rewards® Visa® Card, The Ritz-Carlton™ Credit Card, Iberia Visa Signature® Card, IHG® Rewards Club Traveler Credit Card and Aer Lingus Visa Signature® Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 UPDATE 12/10/18: It appears that Chase has tightened up the application requirements for many, if not all of the cards listed below, and is now applying the 5/24 policy across its entire range of rewards cards.
 We cover the changes in more detail in this dedicated post.